-The hardware shall provide different CPU modes to the IC Dedicated Software and Smartcard Embedded Software.
-The TOE shall separate IC Dedicated Software and Smartcard Embedded Software from each other by both partitioning of memory and different CPU modes.
+Smartcard Embedded Software from each other by both partitioning of memory and different CPU modes.
 The management of access to code and data as well as the configuration of the hardware shall be performed in respective dedicated modes.
 The hardware shall enforce a separation between different applications (i.e. parts of the Smartcard Embedded Software) running on the TOE.
 Unless explicitly granted permission, an application shall not be able to access hardware components directly to support the separation of applications.

-The following table provides an overview on the differences between the "xD"-configuration and the "xC"-configuration of the P5CD040V0B.
+The following table provides an overview on the differences between the "xD/xN"-configuration and the "xC"-configuration of the TOE.
 This must be considered for the following access control policy and the related Security Functional Requirements.

 Table 12.
-Differences between P5CD040V0B and its configurations
+Differences between TOE configurations with regard to the Access Control Policy